urieco/General-Notes-About-Computing/Hardware/RAM.md

 # RAM
 ## Types
 **DIMM** (Dual In-Line Memory), a **generic term** used to describe a type of memory module that consists of integrated circuits (ICs) mounted on a small circuit board.
 DIMMs are used to provide random access memory (RAM) in computers, servers, and other electronic devices:

 - **SO-DIMM** (Small Outline Dual In-Line Memory Module): Designed for space-constraints.
 It can also be configured to use less power.
 Used primarily in laptops, notebooks, and small form factor computers where space is limited.
+There aren't any performance impacts in SO-DIMM, compared to the DIMM module, besides increased thermal constraints and physical capacity limits inherent to the smaller form factor.

 - **Micro-DIMM**: Even smaller than **SO-DIMM**.
 It is used in ultra-compact devices such as tablets, handheld devices, and embedded systems where space is extremely limited.
+It is also used in printers and other non-memory-invasive devices.
+MicroDIMMs have only been iterated to DDR2.
+Ref: [itechtics.com](https://www.itechtics.com/dimm-sodimm-microdimm/)

 - **UDIMM** (Unbuffered DIMM): The most common type of memory module used in consumer-grade desktop and server systems.
-It is **unbuffered**, meaning that **it does not contain additional memory buffers or registers between the memory chips and the memory controller on the motherboard.**
+It is **unbuffered**, meaning that **it does not contain additional memory buffers or registers between the memory chips and the memory controller on the motherboard**.
+It is considered to be less stable but cheaper than **RDIMM**.

 - **RDIMM** (Registered DIMM): A **buffer or register** is a small amount of memory integrated into the DIMM module itself.
 Its primary function is to act as intermediary between the memory chips on the DIMM and the memory controller on the motherboard.
 It helps improve the stability and reliability of the memory subsystem by isolating the memory chips from the electrical load of the memory controller.
 Support larger memory configurations by reducing the electrical load on the memory controller.
+  + It is often seen in server machines and applications that require stability.

 - **LRDIMM** (Load-Reduced DIMM): LRDIMMS are similar to RDIMMS, but include additional buffering to reduce electrical load and improve memory capacity.
 They are commonly used in high-density server configurations and memory-intensive applications.

 **Other (outdated) types of memory module:**
 - **SIMM** (Single In-line Memory Module): Older type.
 Unlike **DIMMs**, which have separate electrical contacts on both sides of the module, SIMMs have a single row of electrical contacts on one side.

 - **RIMM** (Rambus In-line Memory Module): Designed for Rambus DRAM (RDRAM).
 1990s - Early 2000s.
 They have a different physical and electrical design compared to DIMMs and are not compatible with standard DDR or DDR2 memory technologies.

 - **FB-DIMM** (Fully Buffered DIMM):  FB-DIMM is a specialized type of DIMM that incorporates a buffering or hub component to reduce electrical load and improve memory capacity.
 FB-DIMMs were used in some high-performance computing systems and servers but have largely been replaced by other memory technologies due to their higher power consumption and complexity.

 - **NVDIMM** (Non-Volatile Dual In-line Memory Module): Similar to a hard drive or SSD in the sense that it provides persistent storage for data even when power is removed from the system.

 ## RAM Kit